rodneyshupe/Cookbook/Recipes/Entrees/Poultry/GrilledBarbecuedChickenKebabs.rst

    with 1/4 cup sauce; flip and cook until sauce is brown in spots, about 1 minute.
-Brush second side with remaining 1/4 cup sauce; flip and continue to cook until brown in spots and instant-read thermometer inserted in center of meat registers 160 degrees for breasts and 175 degrees for thighs, about 1 minute longer.
+Brush second side with remaining 1/4 cup sauce; flip and continue to cook until brown in spots and instant-read thermometer inserted in centre of meat registers 160F for breasts and 175F for thighs, about 1 minute longer.
 Remove kebabs from grill and let rest for 5 minutes.
 Serve, passing reserved barbecue sauce separately.